-The Role of Low-Fidelity Simulation in Labor and Delivery
+The Role of Low-Fidelity Simulation in Labour and Delivery

 Improving Maternal and Newborn Care

-Simulating birth scenarios can help healthcare professionals recognize and potentially mitigate adverse events for new mothers and newborns.1 However, the degree of realism or "fidelity" chosen for those scenarios does not always have to be extreme.
-Often when educators begin to plan scenarios around labor and delivery, their strategy jumps quickly to high-fidelity, full-bodied birthing simulators.
-But, depending on the learning goals, the effort required to plan and set up a high-fidelity simulation can be unnecessary and labor-intensive.
+Simulating birth scenarios can help healthcare professionals recognise and potentially mitigate adverse events for new mothers and newborns.1 However, the degree of realism or "fidelity" chosen for those scenarios does not always have to be extreme.
+Often when educators begin to plan scenarios around labour and delivery, their strategy jumps quickly to high-fidelity, full-bodied birthing simulators.
+But, depending on the learning goals, the effort required to plan and set up a high-fidelity simulation can be unnecessary and labour-intensive.

 Low-fidelity simulation can provide learners with a wealth of training experience – at minimal expense.
 Below, we sum up three ways that you can use low-fidelity simulation training to reduce preventable harm to maternal and newborn patients.

 Task Trainers – How Your Learners Can Improve Skills Performance

 Situations that require repeated practice are best suited for use of a task trainer.
 For example, a great opportunity to use a task trainer is in the training of birthing assessments and different delivery protocols.
 Learners can practice hands-on, psychomotor skills independently and at their own pace without the complexity of a high-fidelity simulation.

 In a study evaluating the training of shoulder dystocia using a birthing simulator, learners saw a 44% improvement in the following.2